pompos02/-Greek_Parliament_Information_Retrieval_1989_2024/README.md

 ---

 ## Speech Clustering
 Using LSI vectors, K-Means is applied to group speeches into clusters.
-Alternative clustering methods like NMF are also evaluated for better results.
+Alternative dimensionality reduction methods like NMF are also evaluated for better results in  clustering.

 ---